-At get indemnity™ liability insurance quotes start from £224 annually or £18.66 monthly.
+At get indemnity™ product liability insurance quotes start from £224 annually or £18.66 monthly.
 Below we provide some background about the cover and explain how the insurance can offer protection to your business.

-Who needs product liability insurance?
+Who needs product liability insurance cover?

 Any business who supplies products is responsible for their safety and should therefore consider liability insurance to protect their financial interests.

 The level of responsibility and potential liability will depend on whether you are involved in the manufacture of the products, or whether you are involved with the distribution.

 If you're involved in the manufacturer, you hold the ultimate liability for the safety of the product you produce.

 However, the below identifies circumstances where you can still be wholly responsible from injury or property damage as a result of a fault with a product:

 > If you repair or repurpose a product.